This site summarises the original 2011 Australian Theatre Forum website and is included here for archival purposes.

 The Australian Theatre Forum has submitted a formal response to the National Cultural Policy discussion paper, on behalf of the delegates, based on outcomes from the Forum.

 OUR INITIAL AIMS AND OBJECTIVES

 Urgent conversations.
 Compelling ideas.
 Inspiring vision.

-Professional theatre makers and artsworkers from around Australia—working as independents, in large and small companies, in festivals and venues—will congregate in Brisbane for the second Australian Theatre Forum.
+Professional theatre makers and artsworkers from around Australia—working as independents, in large and small companies, in festivals and venues—congregated in Brisbane for the second Australian Theatre Forum.

-Coinciding with Brisbane Festival 2011, this forum will see cultural leaders and contemporary thinkers teasing out some of the big issues around practice, infrastructure and sustainability.
-Over three packed days, delegates will exchange experiences and ideas and build a vision for a future.
+Coinciding with Brisbane Festival 2011, this forum saw cultural leaders and contemporary thinkers teasing out some of the big issues around practice, infrastructure and sustainability.
+Over three packed days, delegates exchanged experiences and ideas and build a vision for a future.

 To participate… To make new connections… To identify priorities for the next decade of Australian theatre… To collaborate with peers after the ATF to implement those priorities.